dan-schel/vic-transport-api-relay/README.md

 # every 5 minutes).
 PTV_DISRUPTIONS_REFRESH_MINUTES = 5

+# How often, in seconds, to send a platform request to the PTV API when initial
+# platform data is being populated (default: every 10 seconds).
+PTV_PLATFORMS_INITIAL_FETCH_SECONDS = 10

+# How often, in seconds, to send a platform request to the PTV API once an
+# attempt has been made for every stop needing platform data (default: every 120
+# seconds).
+PTV_PLATFORMS_REGULAR_FETCH_SECONDS = 120

-# How often, in minutes, to re-fetch platform data from the PTV API and V/Line
+# How often, in minutes, to re-fetch platform data from the V/Line website
-# website (default: every 30 minutes).
+# (default: every 10 minutes).
-PTV_PLATFORMS_REFRESH_MINUTES = 30
+SCS_PLATFORMS_REFRESH_MINUTES = 10

 # The developer ID used to authenticate to the PTV API (required).
 PTV_DEV_ID = "..."